hunter-teacher-cert/currdev-work-lui5c/unit_plan/lessons/01_while_lab_1.md

 5.2.1, 5.2.2, 5.2.3, 5.2.4, and 5.2.5 from https://runestone.academy/ns/books/published/CS1-Python-Subgoals/loops-whc-p1.html?mode=browsing

-Write 1 sentence for each question as a private comment on the Google Classroom assignment.
+Write 1 sentence for each multiple choice question as a private comment on the Google Classroom assignment.